verm/freebsd-stable-diffusion/README.md

 You must have the [Linuxulator](https://docs.freebsd.org/en/books/handbook/linuxemu/) installed for any of this to work.
+It has only been tested with the default CentOS from ports.

 This does not use the official [Stable Diffusion](https://github.com/CompVis/stable-diffusion) repository but the